Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/pde/waveequation.md

  - endpoints that vary with time
  - force specified on the end points

 To interpret these, let's consider the first boundary condition, imagine a guitar string that is clamped down at the ends (as usual), if you pull the string up and release, it will send "standing" waves through the string.
 For the second boundary condition, imagine two people holding opposite ends of a rope, where they are raising there end up and down.
-Intuitively, this will send "waves" through the string, so we will seek a function that describes these waves As for the last boundary condition, we consider the endpoints of a string connected to a frictionless sleeve, now as the sleeve moves up and down, it will drag the string with it.
+Intuitively, this will send "waves" through the string, so we will seek a function that describes these waves.
+As for the last boundary condition, we consider the endpoints of a string connected to a frictionless sleeve, now as the sleeve moves up and down, it will drag the string with it.
 In that way, we have the force specified at the boundary, instead of the explicit position of the string at the endpoint.
 In the rest of this page, I will only consider the first boundary condition.

 The Vibrating Wave (Guitar String)
 ===
 Consider the following IBVP:

 \\[\text{PDE:  } u_{tt} = \alpha^2u_{xx} \text{     } 0 < x < L  \text{   } 0 < t < \infty\\]
 \\[\text{Boundary conditions:  } u(0, t) = 0 = u(L, t)\\]
 \\[\text{Initial conditions:  } u(x,0) = \phi(x) \text{,   }  u_t(x, 0) = \psi(x)\\]
 Note that we have two initial conditions now, this is due to the fact that our temporal derivative \\(u_{tt}\\) is of 2nd order, and therefore the solution to an ODE in \\(t\\) will produce two coefficients.
 It makes sense if we think about the guitar string example again, we don't only need the initial position of the string, but we also need to know how "fast" the string is moving from its initial position since that will affect the evolution of the string.
 We solve this problem through separation of variables, so we assume